olga-2021/Final_Project/README.md

  - A screenshot of our imported dataframe can be seen below:
 <img width="940" alt="Screen Shot 2021-11-28 at 5 44 22 PM" src="https://user-images.githubusercontent.com/86524863/143789277-31130bf7-690c-4b91-96db-421512a80ed2.png">

- - We tried 5 different models- the best performing ones were SVM and Logistical Regression with a precision score of 16%, the worst performing one was the Decision Tree Classifier with a precision score of only 8%.
+ - We tried 5 different models- the best performing ones were SVM and Logistical Regression with an accuracy of 74% and a recall score of 79%, the worst performing one was the Random Forest Classifier with an accuracy of 91% but a recall score of only 13%.

 ## Presentation
  - We will be using the powerful Tableau software to visualize our data in order to present it.
 We will create a storyboard of different graphs and visualizations in order to answer our initial questions regarding our data.
 This will provide a great way for others to understand what our analysis has accomplished in a presentation setting.